How do I know I'm eligible?

 SEJ has dropped the mandatory cover letter.
 You can still include one if you feel it's necessary to help explain aspects of your entry that cannot otherwise be conveyed.
 Upload this document in the space provided for supplental materials.

 In addition to journalists working alone, reporting teams may be part of the same entry if the team worked together on the entered stories.
 Any reporter listed in a byline must be included.
 Only individuals or teams of individuals can enter; publications, stations, websites, programs or networks may not enter.
 If a team wins, the prize will be sent to the individual whose name appears on the entry form for her or him to distribute.
 Team entries may include photographers, producers, artists, etc. Only one of the reporting team must be a member of SEJ to qualify for the member rate.

 Yes, but only if you enter different stories each time .
 A separate entry form is required for each entry.
 If you mail hard copies, mail each entry separately with a separate entry fee.
 No story may be included in more than one entry, i.e., the same package of stories cannot be entered in more than one category and each story in a package may be part of only one entry.

 Panels of journalists, journalism educators and other qualified individuals appointed by the awards committee will judge qualified entries and pick place-winners.
 Judges may select no winners in a category if they decide there are no deserving entries.

-Winners will be announced in July.
-Awards will be presented on Wed., Sept.
-3, 2014, at SEJ's 24th Annual Conference in New Orleans.
+Winners will be announced in July or August.
+Awards will be presented on Wed., Oct.
+7, 2014, at SEJ's 25th Annual Conference in Norman, Oklahoma.